SIM Swapping - The Full Picture of Phone Number Hijacking

 SIM swapping (SIM swap fraud) is an attack where the attacker tricks a mobile carrier into transferring the victim's phone number to the attacker's SIM card.
 By seizing control of the phone number, the attacker can bypass SMS authentication and gain unauthorized access to any service tied to that number - bank accounts, cryptocurrency wallets, email accounts, and more.

-According to the FBI's Internet Crime Complaint Center (IC3), SIM swapping losses reach tens of millions of dollars annually.
+In an advisory published in February 2022, the FBI's Internet Crime Complaint Center (IC3) reported 1,611 SIM swapping complaints for 2021, with adjusted losses of more than $68 million.
 This article provides a systematic explanation from the technical mechanics of the attack to specific defensive measures.

 How the Attack Works - 4 Phases